The Role of Phenotypic Screening in Drug Discovery

 Although phenotypic screening does come with its limitations, several approaches are already in development to help overcome these challenges and optimise its use as a successful approach to small-molecule drug discovery.

-Approaching screening techniques with caution and streamlining assay protocols, adapting to high-throughput methodology and carefully considering which factors are likely to influence quality should all help to maximise the success of your screening assay.
+Approaching screening techniques with caution and streamlining assay protocols, adapting to high-throughput methodology and carefully considering which factors are likely to influence quality should all help to maximize the success of your screening assay.

 It will be interesting to see what impact this resurgence of phenotypic screening has on novel drug discovery, and whether we see an increase in the percentage of new molecular entities identified using phenotypic methods in the coming years.